Companies that specialize in creating lightsaber replicas are becoming more and more lucrative these days.

 If you’re looking for a soundboard with unique sound effects, this one is definitely for you.
 In terms of sound, it’s clear and accurately detects motion.
 Best of all, it also plays music!

 As for the light effects, I definitely like how it is color changing.
-Of course, it also flickers and has other effects to it.
+Of course, it also flickers and has other effects with it.

 You can adjust the settings making use of the buttons on the hilt.
 Choose one color or select the feature where the blade color interchanges continuously from one to another.